 Join a class or team

-You can find local classes, including pilates, Zumba and boxercise, on the Class Finder website.
+You can find local classes, including pilates, Zumba and boxercise, on the online Class Finder website.

-Why not learn to strut your stuff and rule the dancefloor in 2018?
-DanceNearYou has listings for classes around the UK, as well as a range of special offers.
+Why not learn to strut your stuff and rule the dancefloor?
+DanceNearYou has listings for a wide variety of classes, as well as a range of special offers.

 Spread the love